Blog

 During his tenure, Guido made a crucial observation: many labs weren't maximizing the capabilities of their laboratory information systems.

 These LIS systems, integral to modern lab operations, held the potential to revolutionize how labs functioned.
-For Guido, in particular, it became clear that anatomical pathology software:
+For Guido, in particular, it became clear that with the right anatomical pathology software:

 - Labs could be more efficient.